-- The NMTC has delivered an unprecedented level of investment to America’s low income communities.
-Between 2003 and 2015, total project investments in NMTC qualified businesses totaled nearly $80 billion, of which 50 percent was generated from sources other than direct NMTC investments.
-Those NMTC investments generated over 1,000,000 jobs in low income communities at a cost to the federal government of less than $20,000 per job.
+- The NMTC has delivered an unprecedented level of investment to America’s low-income communities.
+Between 2003 and 2015, over $41 billion in NMTC allocation generated $82 billion in total project investments in more than 5,000 NMTC-qualified businesses.
+Those NMTC investments generated over a million jobs in low-income communities at a cost to the government of less than $20,000 per job.

 - While the tax package may bring broad benefits to the economy, but the cost of capital will remain high in severely distressed communities.
 The NMTC is a bipartisan solution for economic development in communities hit hardest by economic downturns and the dwindling job opportunities.
 We should invest in federal programs that work, and the NMTC fits that bill.

 - The NMTC targets about 40 percent of the nation’s census tracts that meet the statutory requirements for economic distress.
 However, most NMTC financing goes to severely distressed communities that far exceed program requirements for poverty and income.
 From 2003 to 2015, 72 percent of NMTC projects were located in severely distressed communities;

 - The federal tax revenue generated by NMTC investments more than pays for the cost of the program.
 For example, in 2015, the NMTC generated $15.2 billion in economic activity, and this activity generated $872 million in federal tax revenue, more than enough cover the $759 million annual cost of the program in 2015, and provided an annual return of $113 million, or 15 percent;

 - By stabilizing and revitalizing local economies, the NMTC helps boost tax revenue for state and local governments.
 Between 2003 and 2015, NMTC investments generated $6.7 billion in state and local tax revenue, including $502 million in 2015 alone;